-Enter the following code to create a new form and start running it by calling Application.Run: using System; using System.Reactive.Linq; using System.Windows.Forms; class Program { static void Main() { var frm = new Form(); Application.Run(frm); } } Running the code above should simply show a form and cause the program to quit upon closing the form.
+Enter the following code to create a new form and start running it by calling Application.Run: using System; using System.Reactive.Linq; using System.Windows.Forms; class Program { static void Main() { var frm = new Form(); Application.Run(frm); } } Running the code above should simply show a form in addition to the console.
+The program quits upon closing the form.

 In order to contrast the world of Rx from classic .NET events, let’s start by showing the well-understood way to deal with the latter.
-For our running sample, we’ll be dealing with the MouseMove event: var lbl = new Label(); var frm = new Form { Controls = { lbl } }; frm.MouseMove += (sender, args) => { lbl.Text = args.Location.ToString(); // This has become a position-tracking label. }; Application.Run(frm); // We’re sloppy and “forget” to detach the handler...
+For our running sample, we’ll be dealing with the MouseMove event: var lbl = new Label(); var frm = new Form { Controls = { lbl } }; frm.MouseMove += (sender, evArgs) => { lbl.Text = evArgs.Location.ToString(); // This has become a position-tracking label. }; Application.Run(frm); // We’re sloppy and “forget” to detach the handler...
 This is harder than you may // expect due to the use of a lambda expression (see point 4 below).
 While this works great, there are a number of limitations associated with classic .NET events:

 Events are hidden data sources.
 It requires looking at the handler’s code to see this.
 Did you ever regard the MouseMove event as a collection of Point values?
 In the world of Rx, we see events as just another concrete form of observable sequences: your mouse is a database of Point values!